moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/proxy-accounts.md

 ## Creating a Staking Proxy Account {: #creating-a-staking-proxy-account }

 There are a couple of ways you can create proxy accounts in [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ffraa-dancebox-rpc.a.dancebox.tanssi.network#/accounts){target=\_blank}, either from the **Extrinsics** page or the **Accounts** page.
 However, to create a time-delayed proxy, you will need to use the **Extrinsics** page.
 A time delay provides an additional layer of security to proxies by specifying a delay period based on the number of blocks.
 This will prevent the proxy account from executing a transaction until the delay period ends.
 The delay allows time for the primary account that controls the proxy to review pending transactions, potentially for malicious actions, and cancel if necessary before execution.

+You also have the option of creating a proxy of type **Any** which grants the proxy account full and unrestricted control over the primary account.
+This means that the proxy account can transfer funds, and perform any arbitrary action.
+The following demo will showcase configuring a **Staking** proxy, which is more restrictive than an **Any** proxy, as it limits functions to activities that pertain to staking, such as delegating, undelegating, and mapping session keys.

 To get started creating your proxy account, head to the **Developer** tab and select [**Extrinsics**](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ffraa-dancebox-rpc.a.dancebox.tanssi.network#/extrinsics){target=\_blank} from the dropdown.
 Next, you will need to take the following steps: